-Distribution: Common worldwide.
+Common worldwide.
 Larvae are aquatic and may be abundant in some cool, fresh water habitats.
 Adults are less conspicuous, usually nocturnal.
-Approximately 18 family and 1,261 species in North America and 43 family and >7,000 species worldwide
+Approximately 18 families and 1,261 species in North America and 43 families and >7,000 species worldwide.

 The order Trichoptera (caddisflies) is another likely descendant of the Mecopteran lineage.
 Adults are mostly nocturnal, weak-flying insects that are often attracted to lights.
 During the day, they hide in cool, moist environments such as the vegetation along river banks.
 The body and wings are clothed with long silky hairs (setae) — a distinctive characteristic of the order.
 In flight, the hind wings are coupled to the front wings by specially curved hairs.
 At rest the wings are held tent-like over the abdomen.
 Many caddisflies have reduced or vestigal mouthparts.
 Few species have actually been observed feeding, and most adults are relatively short-lived.